" ... nothing can ever separate us from God’s love." - Romans 8:38 -

 You are loved by God.
 His love never fails, never ends, and will never compare to any other love.
 He knows you deeply, even your mistakes, and He loves you just the same.

-He loves you so much that He desires for you to seek Him because He wants you to have fullness of life.
+He loves you so much that He desires for you to seek Him; God wants you to have relationship with Him, relationship that is full and intimate.
 But our relationship with God has been broken by sin.
-Sin is all of our "junk" that separates us from God.
-It interferes with having a life as He desires.
+Sin is all of our "junk" that separates us from God, our failings to love God and others made in His image, interfering with having a life as He desires.

 There is hope - His love continues.